rgeissen/trusted-data-agent/README.md

 ## 📖 User Guide

-This comprehensive guide covers everything you need to know to use the Trusted Data Agent effectively, from basic operations to advanced features and automation.
+This comprehensive guide covers everything you need to know to use the Uderia Platform effectively, from basic operations to advanced features and automation.

 ---